ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 ###### Figure 3.
 Schematic example of a Beacon query (version 2)
 {:.no_toc}

-## Which data is required?

-Clinical geneticists describe two scenarios for data use:

-* *Variant information*: focuses on knowledge about a given mutation, the phenotypes it has been related to in the population, and its pathogenicity.
-It can be summarized as “community knowledge”.
-* *Case level information*: focuses on what has been observed in specific individuals, family relationships and the observed phenotypes.
-It can be summarized as “specific cases”.

-Both scenarios share common information and complement each other, as it is necessary to compare specific cases against the accumulated knowledge to confirm or challenge a potential diagnosis.
-Beacon v2 results of a deeper analysis of such scenarios, allowing a new Model that could host both entities and data involved in the clinical genetics diagnose domain.

 ## Beacon v2 scope
+The Beacon v2 is a two-legged concept, with the following documents covering essential aspects of the specification:
+* The Beacon [Framework](https://github.com/ga4gh-beacon/beacon-framework-v2) is the part that describes the overall structure of the API requests, responses, parameters, the common components, etc. It is mostly relevant for developers.
+ The Beacon [Model](https://github.com/ga4gh-beacon/beacon-v2-Models) describe the set of concepts included in Beacon V2, like individual or biosample, and also the relationships between them.
+The Model has been developed for biomedical stakeholders.
+Please refer to the [Readme](https://github.com/ga4gh-beacon/beacon-v2-Models#readme) for more details and useful definitions.

+### The Beacon v2 Framwork

+If Beacon v2 were a language, the Framework would be the Syntax.
+It is the structure upon which the whole API is built.
+Handling the Framework to deploy your own Beacon requires experience with APIs.

+The Framework repo includes the elements that are common to all Beacons:
+* The *configuration files*
+* The *Json schemas* for the requests, the responses, and its respective sections
+* The files of every *Beacon root*
+* *Examples* for all the abovementioned elements (using a fake and simple Model)

+### The Beacon v2 Model

-According to the clinical genomics requirements, the Beacon protocol has evolved to cover the different entities and details arising from them.
-Check out the [readthedocs](https://beacon-schema-2.readthedocs.io/en/latest/) for Beacon v2 default schema.
+Following clinical genomics requirements, the Beacon protocol has evolved to cover the different entities and details arising from them.
+Check out the [readthedocs](https://beacon-schema-2.readthedocs.io/en/latest/) for Beacon v2 Model's default schema.

 <figure>
 <img src="/assets/img/beacon-v2-model-logical.png" alt="Beacon v2 model"/>